Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/NFS.md

 		Uses External Data Representation
 	Has no mechanism for authentication or authorization.
 		Shifted to the RPC protocol's options
+# Configuration
+***
+## Config File Location
+***
+- etc/exports
+	- Contains a table of physical filesystems on an NFS server accessible by the clients
+		- NFS Exports Table
 # Versions
 ***
 - NFSv2